Mesothelioma Support Guide

 - Can anyone in my family get mesothelioma cancer?

-It’s a good idea to have a close friend or family member accompany you to doctor visits during these post-diagnosis appointments.
+Having a close friend or family member accompany you to doctor visits during these post-diagnosis appointments is a good idea.
 Not only can another person help you think of questions to ask your physician, but they can provide much-needed emotional support.

 You may feel apprehensive about this educational process, but you’ll discover that the more informed you are about mesothelioma, the less anxious you’ll be.